johennie/bank_marketing/README.md

 RandomForestClassifier and Decision Tree models show signs of overfitting in both original and undersampled data.
 We expected that undersampling the majority target class would improve metrics, but instead it lowered the test accuracy and F1 score.
 <br>This indicates that undersampling is not effective in this dataset.
 Using GridSearch increased metrics but the gains may not justify the increase on
 train time.
-This is very obvious with SVM.
+This is obvious with SVM model.

+## 6. Next Steps
+Undersampling oversimplifies the problem assuming that balancing the classes by reducing the majority class is sufficient
+but in this dataset did not.
+Therefore, experimenting with more advanced resampling techniques to address class imbalance more effectively may yield better results.
+Also, conducting more extensive hyperparameter tuning to find better parameter combinations with less computational cost may provide a better performing model.